Frequently Asked Questions

 Make sure you are prepared for your trip with the necessary rainproof clothing and keep an eye on the weather forecast.
 In summer, the rain don’t normally last all day (of course with some exceptions).
 It is common to get late afternoon thunder-storms which can be powerful.
 We strongly recommend you to ensure that your walk is completed by 4-5pm and seek shelter immediately should you be caught in a thunderstorm.

 Tap water is generally drinkable, unless specified differently.
 We advise against drinking or filling your bottles from streams and/or melting snow, as the water source is not necessarily clean.
 Natural springs are the best choice as the water is naturally filtered by the soil.
 Natural springs can be found in many areas across the Dolomites or nearby the Rifugios.
+Alternatively, Water bottles can be purchased at Hotels and Rifugios.

 Wi-fi service at Hotels is very good but not always free of charge, please check with reception on arrival.